dydxc4/csharp-smartconfig/README.md

 * A .NET Standard class library, works on both Xamarin and desktop.
 * No third-party library referenced.
-* Supported protocols: WeChat's AirKiss and Espressif's ESPTouch.
+* Supported protocols: WeChat's AirKiss, Espressif's ESPTouch and ESPTouchV2.
 * Clean architecture, easy to learn and add your own protocol.
 * IoC container friendly.